bradendubois/do-calculus/wiki/pages/Markovian Models.md

 - ``outcomes``: all discrete outcomes the variable may take, represented as a list.
 - ``parents``: parent variables (also defined in the model) of the current variable, represented as a list.
   - If the variable is a root - that is, there are no parents - the list can be left empty, or this key can be absent from this variable entirely.
-  - If there are *observable parents* - that is, a *latent variable* - they must be listed *after* all observable parents, but in any particular order.
+  - If there are *unobservable parents* - that is, *latent variables* - they must be listed *after* all observable parents, but in any particular order.
 - ``table``: a list of lists, representing the probability distribution of the variable.
 Each sub-list is one unique combination of outcomes of the given variable and each of its parents, along with a probability between 0 and 1.
-  - The order of the parent variables must correspond to the order given in the ``parents`` entry, if there are any.
+  - The order of the observable parent variables must correspond to the order given in the ``parents`` entry, if there are any.
   - to represent a latent variable, **omit** this key.

 Additionally, a key ``name`` can be given, corresponding to an arbitrary name for the model.